What is subject to VAT in France?

 Services provided in France to persons who are not responsible for paying VAT in France (i.e. Business to Business) are not taxable in France unless the service provider is (fully or partly) based in France.

-There are many exceptions to this general rule.
+There are many exceptions to this general rule, and you can have more information on our article about VAT Taxation of Services.
 Please discuss with an accountant how your business may be exempt from certain taxes.

 Information Required on Invoices